VividCortex/angular-recaptcha/README.md

 Other Parameters
 ----------------

-You can optionally pass a __theme__ the captcha should use, as an html attribute:
+You can optionally pass a `theme` the captcha should use, as an HTML attribute:

 ```html
     <div